slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 v3.49 (candidate) - 13 April 2018
 ---------------------------------

 External Object now has two types: generic and report.
 The latter one is used for storing the deployment reports.
 The ``generic`` one can be used by anyone willing to store data on clouds' Object Store.
 For details `see
 <http://ssdocs.sixsq.com/en/latest/tutorials/ss/data-management-model.html>`_.

 For Everyone:
  - Fix access to a metering resource details by its identifier
  - CIMI connector collection is now searchable by users
  - Fix User interface issues related to long usernames in logout button, breadcrumbs, and session information panel.
- - CIMI filter interface : fix cursor position into input when using controlled value
+ - CIMI filter interface: fix cursor position into input when using controlled value
- - Usage page : default period,  sorting of results
+ - Usage page: default period, sorting of results
- - Login button : separated from dropdowns for federated logins
+ - Login button: separated from dropdowns for federated logins

 For Dave:
  - Fix number of taken entries in zookeeper which should always be equal to number of threads used by job executors
  - Fix deletion of api key/secret
  - Fix User registration callback when validating an email
  - Service configuration is dynamically refreshed on Configuration singleton from backend
  - Specify the version of nginx to be installed (in order to prevent a conflict with configuration files)

 Alice, Bob, Clara, and Dave can be found
 `here <http://sixsq.com/personae/>`_.